ihmeuw/pseudopeople/docs/source/noise/row_noise.rst

 simulants based on age and GQ status: Simulants younger than 18 and not in GQ and simulants under 24 and in college GQ.

-For each of the two categories of simulants, the maximum duplication rate will be calculated based on those who have a guardian living at a different address in the sim.
+For each of the two categories of simulants, a maximum duplication rate will be calculated based on those who have a guardian living at a different address.
 Most simulants in college GQ will have a guardian at a different address, but most simulants younger than 18 will not.
 If you as the user select a duplication rate that is higher than the calculated maximum rate in the sim, you will see a warning that